New Zealand Fish Passage Advisory Group

-Current key roles of the group are around communication, implementation of national resources, promotion and uptake of key research gaps, policy and legislative requirements and creation of key resources to support improved fish passage management (Focussed guidance, implementation, FPAT and National Guidelines).
+Current key roles of the group are around communication, implementation of national resources, promotion and uptake of key research gaps, and creation of key resources to support improved fish passage management.
 We have formed sub-groups to progress these and leads are identified in the membership list.

 Newsletter and resources